Pizza Website: Self-Paced Work

 Since we last visited Alfredo's, they have added a new location, a new pizza size, and a new topping!
 We need the website to reflect those changes.

-- In the ullist of locations, add anotherlielement with the new location
+ullist of locations, add anotherlielement with the new location - In the

-- In the selectdropdown of pizza sizes, add anotheroptionelement with the new size option
+selectdropdown of pizza sizes, add anotheroptionelement with the new size option - In the toppings section, add another

-- In the toppings section, add another pelement containing a checkboxinputand topping text
+pelement containing a checkboxinputand topping text

 Part 2 - Crust Type